 The “Latin America: Past, Present and Future” lecture series is sponsored by the Mojmir Povolny Lectureship in International Studies.
 Named in honor of long-time Lawrence government professor Mojmir Povolny, the lectureship promotes interest and discussion on issues of moral significance and ethical dimensions.

 Lawrence University, "Lawrence Alumna Discusses Impact of Mexican Immigration on U.S. Economy in International Series Address" (2011).
 Press Releases.
-Paper 472.
+472.